 After the assessment of your packing material, you need to get the required packing material.
 These include acid-free paper, bubble wrap, packing tape, custom crates of boxes, packing paper, newspaper, plastic ropes, and cardboard boxes.
 You can obtain all of these packing supplies at the nearest supply store, on online websites selling such packing products, or you can contact professional movers or even ask your neighbors or relatives if they have moved recently.

 Before you even start packing your artwork, it is important that you clean and dust it gently.
 Dusting will help remove any dirty debris that may cause scratches or damage during the moving process.
 During the relocation of framed pieces, you need to decide whether you want to pack them along with their frames or whether you want to separate the glass and the artwork.
 You can decide on it after looking at the other stuff you are going to move.
 Generally, packing and moving the frame along with the artwork is a better option since it takes less time.
 However, there are ways to ensure that your artwork remains undamaged during transportation, even with the glass frames.
-For example, you can secure the frame along with the artwork by attaching tape in an “X” shape, then securing it with packing paper and bubble wrap.
+For example, you can secure the frame along with the artwork by attaching tape in an “X” shape and then securing it with packing paper and bubble wrap.

 Packing of different artworks